empathic-ai/flux/README.md

 # 🛠️ Bevy Builder

-Seamlessly create complex collections of entities (scenes, UI layouts, etc.) using a straightforward builder pattern.
+Seamlessly create complex configurations of entities (scenes, UI layouts, etc.) using a straightforward builder pattern.

 To add to your project: